JamieBra/ytstudio/README.md

 - Fully typed!
 - Names reflecting the official Youtube GUI in browser!
 - [List Playlists](examples/list_playlists.py)
+    - Automatic pagination.
-    - Specify page size.
+    - Specify all or some number of the results.
     - Specify what attributes to retrieve.
 - [List Videos](examples/list_videos.py)
+    - Automatic pagination.
-    - Specify page size.
+    - Specify all or some number of the results.
     - Specify what attributes to retrieve.
 - [Uploading Video](examples/upload_video.py) (**NOT LIMITED** - official API's videos.insert charges you 1600 quota units)
     - Ability to upload arbitrary data.